arkency/posts/posts/2021-10-19-the-difference-between-a-cache-and-a-read-model-an-example.md

 <!-- TODO: image -->

-Of course you want to be able to
+Of course you want to be able to:

 * filter by availability, by location
 * sort